992636/End-to-End-Retail-ETL-Pipeline-using-Snowflake/README.md

 ## 🚀 Future Enhancements

-- Complete MERGE implementation for Products, Orders, and Payments
 - Automate orchestration using Informatica Cloud or Apache Airflow
 - Email notification on pipeline success/failure
 - SCD Type 2 implementation for dimension tables